Prize Competitions and Prize Draws

 Prize draws

 Prize draws are typically operated as random selections from a pool of entrants.
-In most cases, paid entry prize draws are unlawful unless they fall within a recognised statutory exemption (for example, certain charity lotteries).
+In most cases, paid entry prize draws are unlawful unless they fall within a recognised statutory exemption.

-Where a free entry route is relied upon, it must be genuine and must not place participants at a significant disadvantage when compared with paid routes.
+Where the second free entry route is relied upon, it must be genuine, advertised with equal prominence to the paid entry route and must not place participants at a disadvantage when compared with paid routes.
+The system for allocating prizes must not differentiate between those who participate by paying and those who participate by sending a communication.

 Prize competitions